Skip to main content

 • 0.5 oz Cointreau 🍊

-I found the Pineapple 🍍 has enough sweetness and I didn’t need to additional sugar.
+I found that using pineapple 🍍 provides enough sweetness on its own, so I didn’t need any additional sugar.

 IV.
 Technique Advice

-How much ice 🧊 determines how thick the frozen margarita will be, but too much can dilute the alcohol.
-Also crushed or smaller ice cubes are better than what you get from the freezer, but both are fine and adjust accordingly to make it work.
+The amount of ice 🧊 you use determines how thick the frozen Margarita will be, but too much can dilute the alcohol.
+I recommend using crushed or smaller ice cubes instead of larger ones from the freezer for better texture.
+Adjust accordingly based on what you have.

-Using frozen fruit helps on reducing amount of ice 🧊 and less syrup.
+Using frozen fruit can help reduce the amount of ice needed and minimize the use of syrup.

 Max Extraction from Fresh Limes 🍋🟩

-I’ve learned swapping Tequila and Cointreau with White Rum creates a Daiquiri 🍹.
-My past experiences with rum has been it’s very sweet and part of my favorite Cuba Libre (Rum ‘n Coke) so I’d imagine the Daiquiri is just as sweet and the lime juice helps make it more interesting.
+I’ve learned that swapping Tequila and Cointreau with white rum creates a Daiquiri 🍹.
+My past experiences with rum have often been quite sweet, especially in my favorite Cuba Libre (Rum 'n Coke), so I expect the Daiquiri to be just as enjoyable, with the lime juice adding an interesting twist.

 Frozen Daiquiri Recipe